Skip to content

 **Canonical terms** (use these exactly):

-- `pnpm` -- the required package manager (not npm, not yarn)
+- `pnpm` -- the required package manager for JS/TS package operations

-- `workspace` -- pnpm workspace for monorepo packages
+- `workspace` -- pnpm workspace declared by `pnpm-workspace.yaml`

-- `frozen-lockfile` -- CI mode that prevents lockfile changes
+- `frozen-lockfile` -- CI install mode that prevents lockfile mutation

 Download from GitHub